Emacs 26, Mojave, elpy, readline

 sudo easy_install gnureadline

-also works when editing python code.
-However, elpy
+python code. elpy also works when editing python code.
+However, elpy fails when

 sending code to a python process.
 One can test this by first starting an Emacs via